Monday, 31 March 2025

 Polar Bird did her last voyage for Antarctic Division in 2003.
 To my surprise, she is still active as Israeli owned and registered general cargo vessel Almog, last sighted in Haifa.

-It was, as I said in my journal, the journey of a lifetime.
-One particular moment that keeps coming back to me is standing on my own on the Helideck at about three o'clock in the morning.
-The ship was in a gentle swell in open sea and we had seen our last iceberg a few hours earlier.
-I must have stood on that deck for an hour, on my own, just looking at the silvery reflections on the sea from a billion stars overhead and thinking, I need to capture this moment in memory for ever - because it may never happen again.
+It was, as I said in my diary, the journey of a lifetime.
+One particular moment that keeps coming back to me is standing alone on the Helideck right at the ship's stern, at about three o'clock in the morning.
+We had seen our last iceberg a few hours earlier and Aurora was in open sea making good progress in a gentle swell.
+I must have stood on that deck for an hour, looking out at the silver reflection on the sea of a billion stars overhead and thinking, I need to capture this memory for ever - because it is unlikely to ever happen again.

 To those expeditioners I was fortunate to spend time with: Steve the kelp expert; Ann and Mary the lichen and moss ladies; glaciologist Mark; krill master Angela; risk manager (and great voice-over actor) Gordon; Lucinda from the ANARE Club; voyage leader Greg; deputy leader Simon; Station leaders John and Paul and those whose names I have forgotten, but certainly not your involvement and commitment, I remain in awe of your work.